esatterf/2022-Shoot-Game/README.md

 Press Space to Cycle weapons between the standard the rapid fire and the mega blast.

 You start with 100 health.
-You take 10 damage when you get hit but regen 5 health at the start of each level
+You take 10 damage when you get hit but regenerate 5 health at the start of each level

 There are 10 levels in the game with each level having 1 additional enemy

 ## Concepts used
-Obviously this uses graphics from Module 4.
-It also uses inheritance from Module 2 The player, the enemies, and the bullets shot are all child classes from one main Actor class that only knows how to move and know if it's bumped into something
+This uses graphics learned in Module 4, being OpenGL.
+It also uses inheritance learned in Module 2 The player, the enemies, and the bullets shot are all child classes from one main Actor class that only knows how to move and know if it's bumped into something